 Minister’s Report—the Minister’s Report was provided in advance of the meeting via email.
 Discussed attendance numbers, as well as the new service times.

-Budget Adjustment—Membership Committee has a new chair, and the committee itself is in transition with recruiting new members.
-The budget that was set for the membership committee includes and is substantially devoted to the coffee service after worship services.
-Requesting $1000.00 positive adjustment to the budget to allow for orientation supplies as well as welcoming materials for new members during and after orientation.
-Peter made a motion to approve Thom’s request to amend the budget line item by adding $1000 to the Membership Committee line item.
+Budget Adjustment—The Membership Committee has a new chair, and the committee itself is in transition with recruiting new members.
+The budget that was set for the membership committee is substantially devoted to the coffee service after worship services.
+Thom requested $1000 addition to the budget to allow for orientation supplies as well as welcoming materials for new members during and after orientation.
+Pete made a motion to approve Thom’s request to amend the budget line item by adding $1000 to the Membership Committee line item.

 Becky seconded the motion.